happytm/BatteryNode/README.md

 Average sensor node could be below $5 each.

-## OTA update of all remote devices using Gateway to store single standard .bin file for all remote device.
+## OTA update of all remote devices using Gateway to store single standard .bin file for all remote devices.

 Simply storing single standard .bin file for all remote devices to Gateway LittleFS file system and publishing MQTT command from MQTT client app or by issuing command from web interface each sensor device on the network can be updated with latest firmware.
 Again there is no need to physically access hard to reach remote devices.